KoketsoMangwale/Domestic-Overnight-Stays/README.md

    - Creating custom column to add Shopping - Personal and Shopping - Business
    - Handle missing values
    - Apply filters for the required date range
-   - Merge/append datasets if necessary (e.g., combining survey data with regional statistics OR combining 2019 and 2020 survey data)
+   - Append datasets if necessary (e.g., combining survey data with regional statistics OR combining 2019 and 2020 survey data)

 ### Building the Data Model
 1. **Relationships**: Establish relationships between the tables by linking common keys, such as `RegionID` or `Date`.